nobias-fht/chabot_2024/README.md

 This software was written to operate on the data generated for the current publication.
 In order to run this analysis on your own data, you must first ensure that the data is formatted in a manner consistent with the test data.
 In this case, you need two files

-1. A tracked label file, in the shape `TZYX` containing 3D segmented labels for each locu
+1. A tracked label file, in the shape `TZYX` containing 3D segmented labels for each locus
 2. A raw data file, in the shape `TCZYX`, containing the raw data.
 In this case, it is important that the 6th channel contains the segmented (binary) RNA transcription signal which will determine when transcription is initiated
 3. Run the script, updating where appropriate the file paths